PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

-We fuse RGB with panoramic \emph{geometric} and \emph{semantic} features by injecting them into the VLM's vision encoder via lightweight adapters (Fig.~\ref{fig:adapter}).
-For both modalities we use the same adapter design: a 2-layer MLP followed by a $1{\times}1$ convolution whose weights and bias are initialized to zero, following Zero-Convolution~\cite{zhang2023controlnet}.
-At initialization, the adapter output is exactly zero, so the VLM behaves identically to its pretrained form.
-Fine-tuning lets the adapters encode task-relevant signals without distorting the original representation space.
-Geometric features are injected into \emph{mid-level} layers ($l \in [L/3,\,2L/3]$) to provide a spatial scaffold, whereas semantic features are injected into \emph{later} layers ($l \in [2L/3,\,L]$) to supply high-level contextual cues.
+We inject both geometric and semantic features into the VLM's vision encoder via a shared adapter design: a 2-layer MLP followed by a $1{\times}1$ convolution whose weights and bias are initialized to zero, following Zero-Convolution~\cite{zhang2023controlnet}.
+At initialization the adapter output is exactly zero, so the VLM behaves identically to its pretrained form; fine-tuning then lets the adapters encode task-relevant signals without distorting the original representation space.
+Geometric features are injected into \emph{mid-level} layers ($l \in [L/3,\,2L/3)$) to provide a spatial scaffold, whereas semantic features are injected into \emph{later} layers ($l \in [2L/3,\,L]$) to supply high-level contextual cues:

-This enables the VLM to reason over complex panoramic scenes and robustly ground objects, even under occlusion and panoramic distortion.